The Tale of King Crab

-The Tale of King Crab (Re Granchio) is a 2021 Italian drama film directed by Alessio Rigo de Righi and Matteo Zoppis.
+The Tale of King Crab (Re Granchio) is a 2021 drama film directed by Alessio Rigo de Righi and Matteo Zoppis.
 The film was shown in the Directors' Fortnight section at the 2021 Cannes Film Festival.

 Plot summary

 In late 19th-century Italy, a young drunkard named Luciano is angered after the local prince blocks a gateway commonly used by civilians.
 Luciano breaks the gate open and is later confronted by soldiers, who beat him.

 Luciano finds a golden necklace in a body of water and gifts it to Emma, whom he has begun a romance with, much to the dismay of her father, Severino.
 Upon learning of an apparent romantic entanglement between Emma and the prince, Luciano confronts Emma in the presence of the prince before angrily storming off.

 After failing to dissuade Luciano from pursuing Emma, Severino recruits the two soldiers from earlier to kill Luciano, who survives but falls unconscious in the woods.
 During a religious procession in town, the two soldiers lead Emma to the gateway from the beginning, claiming the prince requested her presence.
 Instead, the two of them corner and rape her.

 Meanwhile, Luciano awakens and makes his way back to town.
 In an act of spite against the prince, he sets fire to the gateway, not knowing Emma is inside, accidentally killing her.
 Luciano is spared prison in favor of exile to Argentina.

 Five years later, in Argentina, a group of gold-seekers is in pursuit of a priest and the treasure he is after.
 They find and capture the priest, who—unbeknownst to the group—is actually Luciano posing as a priest, and he shows them his unusual method of treasure-hunting: placing a crab on the ground and walking whichever direction it leads him.

 Luciano is freed by one of the men after agreeing to share the treasure with him, and the two of them secretly split from the group.

 After much searching, the two men share a drink, at which point, the gold-seeker correctly deduces that Luciano is not really a priest.
 Luciano explains that he had come across a dying priest who, in exchange for a proper burial, gave him a journal detailing the legend of the treasure's location and an Indigenous myth about a secluded crab lagoon, which Luciano believes to be connected.

 As Luciano finishes his story, one of the treasure-hunters they left behind manages to find them, killing the crab, shooting Luciano, and initiating a standoff.
 Luciano successfully kills the returning treasure-hunter, but only after his own partner has been killed, leaving Luciano the sole survivor.

 With no crab to guide him, Luciano wanders aimlessly, wounded and distraught.
 Miraculously, he stumbles across the fabled lagoon, filled with crabs and surrounded by mountains on all sides.
 The film ends with a shot of Luciano and Emma, back in Italy, wading together in a body of water.